reside-ic/reside-ic.github.io/content/about.md

 industries since then.
 Her favourite language these days is Kotlin but she has a soft spot for Javascript.
 When not writing code she can often be found gigging as a professional hula hooper (yes, that's a thing!) or messing around with her DJ decks.
 {{< /person >}}
+{{< person name="Carol Brickley"img="ceeb.jpg" url="https://github.com/ceeb950">}}
+Carol started off her professional life with a BSc in physics from Imperial (1984) followed by an MPhil in nuclear engineering and PhD in physics from the University of Bristol.
+She worked as a scientist for a few years and then decided to go into scientific and technical software and has worked in this area ever since.
+She has worked mainly with C++, Java and python in both agile and waterfall environments and has experience of the whole lifecycle.
+She achieved the CITP (Certification of IT Professionals from the British Computing Society, BCS) in 2017.
+She has recently qualified as a Scrum Master holding a CSM from the Scrum Alliance.
+{{< /person >}}
 {{< person name="Emma Russell" img="emma.jpg" url="https://github.com/EmmaLRussell">}}
 Emma started out coding laboratory process control for combinatorial chemistry, then survived several years